 - The recipient’s ABA routing number

 Keep in mind that funds are irrevocable in most cases, so it’s important to confirm details such as the recipient’s bank account number and contact information carefully when completing a wire transfer.
 If you do notice an error, contact your bank or wire transfer service immediately to see if they can still help you make an adjustment or process a cancellation.
 After a transfer is complete, the funds are usually available to the recipient for immediate use or withdrawal.
-Because scammers often use wire transfer scams to target victims, it’s important to avoid giving personal information and bank account details to unfamiliar businesses.
+Because scammers often use wire transfer scams to target victims, it’s important to avoid giving personal information and bank account details to unfamiliar persons or businesses.

 How long does a wire transfer take?